camesine/Typescript-restful-starter/README.md

 	/middlewares (Middlewares for the routes of the app) /routes (Routes for Controllers of the app)
-	/service (Services for using in any Controller) /models (Models configuration for use)
+	/service (Services for using in any Controller) /entity (Models configuration for use)
-	Router.ts (Config file for Routing)
+	/repository (Custom queries)
 /config
+	/Router.ts (Config file for Routing)
-	/db (DB configuration for use)
+	/Database (DB configuration for use)
+	/Server.ts (Server configuration)
 /tasks
-	migrate.ts (Script file for create the table for the test case) config.ts (Config file for the app) tsconfig.json (File configuration typescript) tslint.json (File configuration rules typescript) server.ts (Main file to start the app)
+	migrate.ts (Script file for create the table for the test case) config.ts (Config file for the app) tsconfig.json (File configuration typescript) tslint.json (File configuration rules typescript) Index.ts (Main file to start the app)
 ```
 # Install
 1. First clone this repository.